 - You will have a physical exam.
 The study staff will check your vital signs such as temperature, blood pressure, breathing, and pulse.
 You may have an evaluation of your injection site if you were receiving injections. - You will be asked about any medicine changes you have had since your last visit. - You will have blood drawn for routine blood tests which may include HIV viral load, CD4+ and CD8+, drug levels.
 You may have an HIV genotype drawn if clinically indicated.
-You will also have a lipid profile if you are in Step 4. - You will have blood drawn and stored for future HIV-related ACTG approved research tests. - You will have a blood draw for dried blood spots (Step 2 only) and will also have the option to provide about 100 strands of hair (obtained within 1 cm of the scalp) collected to measure levels of anti-HIV medications. - You will be given questionnaires to complete, which may include questions about how you take your medications, pill counts, health and behavior questions, and about your smoking, alcohol and drug use habits. - You may be asked to give urine specimens.
+You will also have a lipid profile if you are in Step 4.

-• If you are a participant who is capable of becoming pregnant, you will be asked to give a urine for a pregnancy test.
+- You will have blood drawn and stored for future HIV-related ACTG approved research tests. - You will have the option to provide about 100 strands of hair (obtained within 1 cm of the scalp) collected to measure levels of anti-HIV medications. - You will be given questionnaires to complete, which may include questions about how you take your medications, pill counts, health and behavior questions, and about your smoking, alcohol and drug use habits. - You may be asked to give urine specimens. - If you are a participant who is capable of becoming pregnant, you will be asked to give a urine for a pregnancy test.